Part 1: Authority

-Subpart A: Tuition and Fee Due Dates.
-Lake Superior College follows the for credit tuition and fees payment due date framework as defined in LSC Procedure 5.12.0.
-The college shall drop all classes for students who have not paid in full, do not have a financial aid deferment, or have not established a payment plan.
+LSC follows the tuition and fees payment due date framework as defined in LSC Procedure 5.12.0.
+Student registration for all credit courses shall be cancelled and their classes shall be dropped, if students have not paid in full, do not have a financial aid deferment, or have not established a payment plan by the published payment deadline.
 The college shall grant an extension of the payment due date for students who have filed and are awaiting properly approved financial aid from federal, state, or other third-party sources.

 The student account will be adjusted if tuition and fees are not established at the time of registration.

-Students who have not paid their tuition by the published payment deadline will be dropped from all of their classes unless one of the conditions listed in LSC Procedure 5.12, Part 3 (Registration Cancellation for Nonpayment) are met.
+Students who have not paid their tuition by the published payment deadline will be dropped from all of their classes unless one of the conditions listed in LSC Procedure 5.12.0, Part 3 Registration Cancellation for Nonpayment are met.

 Students who do not plan to attend classes must drop classes online or they will be held responsible for any balance due.

-Students are entitled to have the opportunity to attend one class session for each registered, for credit course, without obligation.
+Students are entitled to attend one class session for each registered, for-credit course, without obligation.
 Subject to the refund for full withdrawal provision of Part 5, students are financially obligated for any classes dropped after the fifth business day of the term, or one business day after the first class session, whichever is later.
 For purposes of this policy, business days are defined as Monday through Friday (excluding posted holidays).

 If a student is financially obligated for a dropped class, the student may petition the college to apply the amount of the tuition and/or fees for the dropped class to the cost of an added class for the current term.

-For courses less than three weeks in length, the college has established the no-obligation drop and refund period of no more than one business day after the first class session for each for credit course.
+For courses less than three weeks in length, the college has established the no-obligation drop and refund period of no more than one business day after the first class session for each for-credit course.

-If a fee for a dropped class is for the recovery of costs already incurred by the College, refund of such fees is the decision of the President or designee.
+If a fee for a dropped class is for the recovery of costs already incurred by the college, refund of such fees is the decision of the president or designee.